 "I'm not sure I trust your plan-making after what I just heard.
-What do you want me to do
+What do you want me to do with this?
+I've never used a sword before."

 "Simply swing that sword like you would your ax.
 Trust me you'll do fine.
 When I give the signal swing with all your might."